 Please be advised that completing minimum requirements and applying to the program does not guarantee admission.

-Applications for Fall 2015 can be submitted starting October 1, 2014.
+Applications for Fall 2016 will be posted September, 2015 and can be submitted starting October 1, 2015.
 We do not accept applications earlier than October 1.
 If we receive more than 45 complete applications for the Dental Assisting program, students will be selected by lottery.
 Only students who have completed their program requirements by the end of winter term will be considered for the lottery.
 Students in progress with prerequisites past winter term may apply but will not be guaranteed consideration.
-All application materials must be hand delivered or mailed to the Health Admissions Office by April 15, 2015.
+All application materials must be hand delivered or mailed to the Health Admissions Office by April 15, 2016.
 We do not accept faxed, emailed, or scanned application materials.

 To be considered for the Dental Assisting Program, please submit the following: